-Wildflower meadows, Charles Darwin’s research base, hedgerows, the chance of seeing second world war Spitfires, ancient woodland, beech trees and old, flint and wooden houses and a beautiful church with the graves of Darwin family members.
+The early stages of this walk, as of December 2022 are now spoiled by new fences.
+However, it still features wildflower meadows, Charles Darwin’s house, hedgerows, the chance of seeing second world war Spitfires, ancient woodland, beech trees and old, flint and wooden houses and a beautiful church with the graves of Darwin family members.
 Two pubs with decent food.
 Forty minutes’ drive from East Dulwich, bus from Bromley South or Hayes stations.
 Covered on Ordnance Survey Explorer 147 map.
 Use GPX map, (click on icon bottom left of map for real-time location).
 Not difficult navigation but GPX always handy if you have a smartphone, to use with the PDF print out.
 Combine with a visit to Darwin’s home Down House and/or the superb High Elms nature centre for a great day out.
 If you have time for another walk, try the Knockholt, Hosey Common or Polhill routes – each within five miles.

 Getting there: public transport